 Q: I’m looking for information on an approximate breakdown of how many Australian financial advisers are part of a dealer group, and how many are operating by themselves as individual businesses.
 I’ve asked ASIC, FAA and the FPA and I can’t get an answer.
-Looking through the ABS stats it also appears that the total number of financial advisers seems to be around 30,000 which seems rather high to me.
+Looking through the older ABS stats it also appears that the total number of financial advisers seems to be around 30,000 which seems rather high to me.
 Would you have any information around this?

 You ask an excellent and popular question.
 It’s disappointing that it is so difficult to find out the number of individuals who provide such an important service, namely, quality financial advice.

 The mystery of how many financial advisers are actually out there has always been a very telling weakness in terms of transparency for an industry that is aspiring to be a profession.

 I believe that ASIC has the information available in its records to produce a list of all advisers that could be made available to consumers, and to the industry, but for some reason ASIC has not created such a list.
 ASIC now operates the Financial Advisers Register (see link at end of article), but still has not yet disclosed the number of advisers on that register.

 Note: As at November 2015, the FPA states on its website says that it has around 11,000 members although there are at least 6 other reasonably large adviser associations which would add a few thousand more advisers to the list.

 We can provide an approximate answer to your question courtesy of one of the many Government reviews into the financial services industry, rather than from the Financial Planning Association, or from ASIC.
 Although the financial advising industry has undergone some major restructuring, anecdotally, the number of advisers has not changed much from the numbers quoted below.